hoel-bagard/Segmentation-PyTorch/README.md

 git clone git@github.com:hoel-bagard/Segmentation-PyTorch.git --recurse-submodules
 ```

+### Config files
+In the config folder of this repo you will find two config template files.
+You need to copy them and remove the "_template" part.

+### DataConfig
+Contains most of the parameters regarding the data.
+Most of the values in the template can be kept as they are.
+But some things need to be set:
+- The class names and colors for the dataset.
+- The 3 paths usually need to be modified for each training (`DATA_PATH`, `CHECKPOINT_DIR` & `TB_DIR`).

+### ModelConfig
+Contains the parameters that influence training.
+The default values should work fine, but you can try to tweak them to get better results.\
+For the `MAX_EPOCHS` value, usually around 400 or 600 epochs is enough, you will need to train at least once to get an idea for your particular dataset.

 ### Get some data and format it:

 The data for this project is on the NAS under: